💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 - Sugar maple

-TreePhilly staffers also made the general recommendation to hit up MLK Drive between Black Road and Montgomery Drive, because the road there is lined with old London planetrees that put on a good show.
+In general, you can hit up MLK Drive between Black Road and Montgomery Drive, because the route there is lined with old London planetrees that put on a good show.
+Kelly Drive and the Schuylkill River Trail are always good bets, as is a walk along the Wissahickon.

 Belmont Plateau Maple